-The Thai capital’s full of famous markets, delicious street food, emerging art scene and grand palaces, writes Daniel Down.
+The Thai capital’s full of famous markets, delicious street food, emerging art scene and grand palaces, but here are the best things to do while in Bangkok.

 The Charoen Krung Road experience